microsoft/delta-kusto/README.md

 ![Script to Script](documentation/script-to-script.png)

 For instance, the *current* scripts could represent the state of a database while the target scripts could represent the desired state for that database.
-The delta script is computed *offline* in the sense that no *real* ADX database is consulted.
+The delta script is computed *offline* in the sense that no *real* ADX database is involved.

 This scenario can be useful in highly controlled environment where the delta can be generated without access to the database.